octokit/plugin-rest-endpoint-methods.js/docs/checks/create.md

 </td></tr>
 <tr><td>details_url</td><td>no</td><td>

 The URL of the integrator's site that has the full details of the check.
+If the integrator does not provide this, then the homepage of the GitHub app is used.

 </td></tr>
 <tr><td>external_id</td><td>no</td><td>